-Highland is accountable to a Board of Directors made up of parent members.
+Highland is accountable to a Board of Directors made up of current parents members.
+Parents serve for a three-year term, with recruitment of new members occurring annually each spring.
+Members of the Board are selected via vote by the parent body as a whole.
 Parents are recruited by current board members and elected by all parents at the annual meeting.
 This creates both accountability and flexibility for the school.
 HCS is both accountable to the parent directors and reliant on those directors to understand and help create change when needed to maintain our organizational pursuit of academic excellence.
 For example, in a large district, personnel policies are necessarily based on purely objective criteria and provide an unimpeachable process by which hiring decisions are made.
 For a small school like Highland, however, where there is only one layer between administration and classrooms, our policies can be more flexible.
 This allows for more flexibility when urgency requires intervention or promotion.
+The parent board guides Highland in

 Having both flexibility and accountability are critical to Highland's success as a MPS charter school.
 In order to continue our innovative tradition as a parent-run Montessori school, accountable first and foremost to our parent body through our elected parent Board of Directors, we need the flexibility afforded to us as a charter school.
+Highland has flourished as a charter school of MPS.
+The flexibility afforded to us as a non-instrumentality charter, coupled with our strong parent-directed leadership model, has enabled our school to contribute in a meaningful way to the urban financial, legal, strategic planning, and policy issues, along with the hiring and support of the education landscape of Milwaukee, and we look forward to a continued partnership with MPS.